BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

-Deletes a table by it's ID.
+Deletes a table by its ID.
 The ID will be pulled off of the request parameters.
 No request body is required for this route.
+Only managers and admins can do this.

 Response: